 For recreation, the soldiers spent their free time bowling or going to the movies on the base.
 They also played horseshoes, softball, badminton, or threw footballs around during their free time.
 On Wednesday afternoons, they went swimming.
 Men were given the opportunity to be allowed to go to Manila in small groups.

-The 194th was sent, the night of the 12, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
-On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and guard beaches.
-On the 15, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
+The 194th, with D Company, was moved, on the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
+On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and to guard beaches.
+On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.
 That night the tanks left Clark Field.
 Ralph and other tankers were sent to Maracot.
 The tanks were set up along the bank of a river.
 During this time, little happened, but the tankers were strafed a few times by Japanese planes.

 The 194th, and D Company, were sent to the area around the Lingayen Gulf in support of the 192nd.
 The company was near a mountain, so many of the tankers climbed to the top, where they found troops, ammunition, and guns.
 The soldiers were just sitting there watching the Japanese ships in the Gulf since they had received orders not to fire.
 The tankers walked down the mountain and waited.
 They received orders to drop back from the mountain and let the Japanese occupy it.
 They watched as the Japanese brought their equipment to the top of the mountain.
 The Americans finally received orders to launch a counterattack which failed.

 On December 22, the companies were operating north of the Agno River and after the main bridge was bombed, on December 24/25, it made an end run to get south of the river and not be trapped by the Japanese.
 The tanks held the south bank of the river from west of Carmen to the Carmen-Akcaka-Bautista Road with the 192nd holding the bank east of Carmen to Tayug northeast of San Quintin.
 Christmas Day, the tankers spent in a coconut grove.
 As it turned out, the coconuts were all they had to eat.
 From Christmas to January 15, 1942, both day and night, all the tanks did was cover retreats of different infantry units.
 The tanks were constantly bombed, shelled, and strafed.

 The tanks formed a new defensive held the Santa Ignacia-Gerona-Santo Tomas- San Jose line on December 26.
 When they dropped back from the line, all the platoons withdrew, except one which provided cover, as the other platoons from the area.
 One tank went across the line receiving fire and firing on the Japanese.
 At Bayambang, Lt.
 Weeden Petree’s platoon lost a tank.
 It was at this time that D Company, 192nd, lost all their tanks, except one, because the bridge they were supposed to cross had been destroyed.
-The company commander, Lt.
-Jack Altman, could not bring himself to totally destroy the tanks, and the Japanese repaired them and used them on Bataan.
-The sergeant of the one tank, that had not abandoned, found a place to ford the river a few hundred yards from the bridge.
+The company commander, Capt.
+Jack Altman, could not bring himself to totally destroy the tanks and the Japanese repaired them and used them on Bataan.
+The sergeant of the one tank, that had not been abandoned, found a place to ford the river a few hundred yards from the bridge.

 The tankers were at Santo Tomas near Cabanatuan on December 27, and at San Isidro south of Cabanatuan on December 28 and 29.
 On January 1, conflicting orders were received by the defenders who were attempting to stop the Japanese advance down Route 5.
 Doing this would allow the Southern Luzon Forces to withdraw toward Bataan.
 General Wainwright was unaware of the orders since they came from Gen. MacArthur’s chief of staff.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
 Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.
 From January 2 to 4, the 192nd held the road open from San Fernando to Dinalupihan so the southern forces could escape.

-The night of January 6/7 the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, over the Culis Creek, and then cover the 192nd’s withdraw over the bridge.
+The night of January 6/7 the tanks withdrew into the peninsula with the 192nd holding its position so that the 194th Tank Battalion could leapfrog past it, cross the bridge, over the Culis Creek, and then cover the 192nd’s withdrawal over the bridge.
 The 192nd was the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
 It was at this time that the tank companies were reduced to three tanks each.
 This was done to provide tanks to D Company, while those crews still without tanks were used as replacements,

 A composite tank company was created on January 8 under the command of Capt.
 Donald Hanes, B Company, 192nd, and sent to defend the Wast Coast Road north of Hermosa.
 Its job was to keep the north road open and prevent the Japanese from driving down the road before a new battle line had been formed.
 The Japanese never launched an attack allowing the defensive line to be formed.
 The tanks withdrew after they began receiving artillery fire.